 The magnetic force is an action at a distance field projection into space with attraction between unlike poles and a repulsion between like poles.
 The magnetic force also creates a torque (a physical rotation) between magnets.
 For example using bar magnets, if two repelling south magnetic poles are brought together and one of them is free to rotate, a torque force will arise that makes the free magnet rotate until its north pole is facing the fixed magnet’s south pole at which time the free magnet will be attracted to and move towards the fixed magnet and they will become one magnetic object with a net magnetic field.

 Magnetic forces balance each other, adding in opposite directions, leaving a residual or no magnetic field with the composite object, but the underlying quantum magnetic forces never disappear – they are always present at the quantum matter spin surface.

-The neutron is the weakest of nature’s three primary magnets and is given the absolute field strength of one neu magneton (-1.0).
+The neutron is the weakest of nature’s four primary magnets and is given the absolute field strength of one neu magneton (-1.0).
 (See Neu Mass & Charge Radius Table – Column W, for nuclide magnetic values)